baranabi/seabass/README.txt

 cbase.sh runs Seabass as a daemon, requiring either external communication, or an exec in.

 cint.sh runs Seabass interactively, placing the user in the terminal of COMS.

+GOALS:
+> ALL ENCOMPASSING BUILD SCRIPT
+> ALL ENCOMPASSING RUN SCRIPTS, ONE FOR INTERACTIVE, ONE FOR DETACHED